This post may contain affiliate links. Please read our disclosure policy.

 Can you eat raw oats in energy balls?

 The rolled oats you use to make energy bites recipes are ok to be eaten raw.
-They are not crunchy like it seems and it is completely ok to eat.
-They sort of soften up when combined with the honey or maple syrup along with the water and peanut butter.
-The bottom line is oats are safe to be consumed uncooked.
+They are not crunchy like it seems, and it is completely ok to eat.
+They sort of soften up when combined with the honey or maple syrup, along with the water and peanut butter.
+So yes, it is ok to eat uncooked oats.

 How long do energy balls last in the fridge?

-Energy bites are typically not made with any eggs and dairy to worry about it going bad.
+Energy bites do not have any dairy, so you do not have to worry about them going bad.
 They can last up to 2 weeks in the fridge in a sealed container.

 When should I eat Energy Bites?

-Energy bites can be enjoyed throughout the day as a snack or dessert.
+Enjoy energy bites any time of the day.
 But it is best to eat them in the morning for an energy boost, or as a pre-workout snack before heading to the gym.

 Recipe notes and tips